ecs-vlc/COMP6248/docs/index.md

 ## Where to get additional help

 Talk to us!
 You are more than welcome to arrange to meet to discuss issues related to the course during lab sessions or by appointment.
 The lab sessions are also facilitated by a team of our PhD students who are experts in the deep learning / differentiable programming field in their own right (many of them have published work in this space, or are close to achieving that).
-We can be reached by [email](mailto:kf2u17@ecs.soton.ac.uk) or [email](mailto:jsh2@ecs.soton.ac.uk)
+We can be reached by [Kate's email](mailto:kf2u17@ecs.soton.ac.uk) or [Jon's email](mailto:jsh2@ecs.soton.ac.uk)